Connect with others who understand.

 Surgical Intervention

-If your chest pain is caused by heart disease, you may be referred to a cardiologist or cardiac surgeon for further evaluation and treatment.
-Some causes of chest pain require surgery — for instance, when the aortic valve doesn’t close properly (called aortic regurgitation).
-People with atherosclerosis may need a stent or a coronary bypass to improve blood flow to the heart and to alleviate chest pain and other symptoms.
-A pacemaker can help treat conduction disturbances or cardiomyopathy.
+If your chest pain is caused by heart disease, you may be referred to a cardiologist or cardiac surgeon for further evaluation and treatment options.
+Some common causes of chest pain in heart disease may require surgery.

 Find Your Team

 Do you experience chest pain due to your spondylitis?
-What are your go-to tips for managing the pain?
-Share your tips in the comments below or by posting on MySpondylitisTeam.
+What are your go-to tips for managing pain due to costochondritis?
+Share your tips in the comments below or by posting to your Activities feed.

 All updates must be accompanied by text or a picture.